vitest-dev/vitest/docs/guide/browser/index.md

 ::: info
 Vitest assigns port `63315` to avoid conflicts with the development server, allowing you to run both in parallel.
 You can change that with the [`browser.api`](/config/#browser-api) option.

-Since Vitest 2.1.5, CLI no longer prints the Vite URL automcatically.
+Since Vitest 2.1.5, the CLI no longer prints the Vite URL automatically.
 You can press "b" to print the URL when running in watch mode.
 :::

 If you have not used Vite before, make sure you have your framework's plugin installed and specified in the config.
 Some frameworks might require extra configuration to work - check their Vite related documentation to be sure.